 Dear Mr. Ingram,

-The Renewable Fuels Association (RFA) appreciates the opportunity to provide comment on the California Air Resources Board’s (CARB) proposal to migrate to the CA-GREET2.0 model for the purposes of assigning direct carbon intensity (CI) values under the Low Carbon Fuel Standard (LCFS).
-Model version migration issues and preliminary CA-GREET2.0 results were the subject of a stakeholder workshop held August 22, 2014.
+The Renewable Fuels Association (RFA) appreciates the opportunity to provide comment on the California Air Resources Board’s (CARB) proposed changes to fuel pathway and producer registration provisions under the Low Carbon Fuel Standard (LCFS).
+These proposed changes were the subject of stakeholder workshops held on March 11 and April 4, 2014.

 We appreciate CARB’s consideration of these comments and welcome further dialog on this subject.
-RFA will review the CA-GREET2.0 model in detail upon its release and respond with additional comments as appropriate.
+RFA will continue to review the information provided by CARB and respond with additional comments as appropriate.

 Senior Vice President